Conversations with Artists & Curators

 Presented by Gary Tinterow, director of the MFAH and organizing co-curator of “Degas: A New Vision”

 Presented by George Shackelford, deputy director, Kimbell Art Museum

 Presented by Jodi Hauptman, senior curator, department of drawings and prints, the Museum of Modern Art, New York

 Presented by Shelley Sturman, head of object conservation & Daphne Barbour, senior object conservator, National Gallery of Art, Washington, D.C.

-Inaugurated in 1975 by Alice Pratt Brown (Mrs. George R. Brown), a major benefactor who served 26 terms as a trustee of the Museum of Fine Arts, Houston, this annual symposium, or lecture series, was established in memory of Ruth K. Shartle, a longtime Museum benefactor.
-William C. Agee, director of the MFAH from 1974 to 1982, described the symposium as a commemoration of Ruth K. Shartle’s “unstinting friendship, her intellectual curiosity and generous spirit of sharing her enthusiasm for man’s creative accomplishment, and most of all, her unselfish, fresh spirit and unfailing joy of life.”
+Inaugurated in 1975 by Alice Pratt Brown (Mrs. George R. Brown), a major benefactor who served 26 terms as a trustee of the Museum of Fine Arts, Houston, this annual event was established in memory of Ruth K. Shartle, a longtime Museum benefactor.
+William C. Agee, director of the MFAH from 1974 to 1982, described the series as a commemoration of Ruth K. Shartle’s “unstinting friendship, intellectual curiosity, and generous spirit of sharing her enthusiasm for man’s creative accomplishment, and most of all, her unselfish, fresh spirit and unfailing joy of life.”